Sanad Board Biographies

 SHABEER ZACKY - EXECUTIVE MEMBER

 Shabeer Zacky has completed degrees in philosophy and education and is currently completing his honours in philosophy at the University of Melbourne.
-His philosophy education consisted of studies in religion, logic, metaphysics, ethics, social and political philosophy, and mathematics.

 These two areas of thought coalesce in his work with the Sanad Foundation.